nikcio/Nikcio.UHeadless/docs/v4/README.md

 In this section, you will find essential information about Nikcio.UHeadless and its core concepts.
 It covers topics such as extending Nikcio.UHeadless and important security considerations.

+### Getting Started
-- [Getting Started](fundamentals/getting-started/installation.md): Find step-by-step instructions on how to install Nikcio.UHeadless and get started with querying content, media, and members.
+- [installation](fundamentals/getting-started/installation.md): Find step-by-step instructions on how to install Nikcio.UHeadless and get started with querying content, media, and members.
+  - [Querying content](fundamentals/getting-started/querying/content.md): Explore the query options for content.
+  - [Querying media](fundamentals/getting-started/querying/media.md): Explore the query options for media.
+  - [Querying members](fundamentals/getting-started/querying/members.md): Explore the query options for members.
+  - [Querying properties](fundamentals/getting-started/querying/content.md): Discover how to query properties on content, media and members.
 - [Security Considerations](fundamentals/security.md): Explore important security considerations when using Nikcio.UHeadless.
 - [Extending Nikcio.UHeadless](fundamentals/extend-uheadless.md): Learn how to extend and customize Nikcio.UHeadless to fit your specific requirements.